 In 1960, these cars could be bought for between $2000-$2400 and were considered throw away cars which is what people did with them.
 The truth is, you cant kill these cars.
 The 170ci 6cylinder engine will literally run forever without much attention to it.
 The transmissions were bulletproof and the car itself did not rust away unless abused.
 Today, there are Valiant Clubs and enthusiasts all over the world looking for them.
 We consider ourselves lucky to find this one.

 This Valiant shows in its original color of Oyster White with Blue Plaid interior.
 Starting with the body, it is straight and rust free.
 We can find no evidence of it ever being damaged.
 Paint is strong with no dents or dings.
 No bubbling either.
 Bumpers and chrome are shiny and dent free but not perfect (no pitting).
 They are original.
 The car still has its original Mylar molding around the front windshield and rear window.
 This car also has the famed “Toilet Seat” trunk lid.
 Take a look to see why they called it that!

 The original engine starts right up, runs great, drives straight and stops perfectly… Just as it did in 1960.
 The engine needs nothing.
-It is 58 years old and all original with the odometer reading just 11200 miles.
-Amazing!
+It is 59 years old and all original.
 The push button transmission shifts beautifully.
 This car came with an alternator, not a generator.
 A big plus and not common on cars in this class in 1960.
 Brakes have been upgraded to a dual master cylinder for safety.
 Seat belts have also been added for safety.
 Tires have plenty of skin left and there is a full spare in the trunk under the trunk mat.
 The undercarriage is clean and 100% rust free and is original.
 There is minor surface rust in the trunk as shown but no rust through anywhere.